Is Your Dog’s Poop Normal?

 If you, too, like to see what’s coming off the production line, keep in mind that consistency is the number one thing you should see.
 Stools should generally have the same color, size, and texture every time.
 Abnormalities in your dog’s poop color and consistency may indicate an underlying health problem.

 That said, many things can cause variations in your dog’s stool.
 Some of the more common are a poor diet, general dietary changes, stress (known as stress colitis), infectious disease, inflammatory conditions, or obstructive issues.
 There are even times when we vets don’t know what causes a significant poop change.
 That’s why it’s important to pay attention to your dog’s number twos.
 Keep reading to learn what to lookout for, plus how to treat common poop problems.

 How to Decode Your Dog’s Poop

 While normal stools can be many shades of brown, some abnormalities in color and consistency may indicate an underlying problem.
 Here are some signs and changes to take note of:

 1. Streaks of bright red blood and/or mucus.

-When this discoloration appears on the surface of a mostly normal, formed dog stool, it’s generally caused by inflammation in the large intestine where mucus on the dog poop is secreted to help protect the intestinal lining.
-While blood in dog stool does not necessarily indicate an emergency, it’s a good idea to keep a close eye out for further changes in their behavior and stool.
+When red mucus discoloration appears on the surface of a mostly normal, formed dog stool, it’s generally caused by inflammation in the large intestine where mucus on the dog poop is secreted to help protect the intestinal lining.
+While bloody mucus in dog stool does not necessarily indicate an emergency, it’s a good idea to keep a close eye out for further changes in their behavior and stool.